Quarantine: Medieval

 The mandatory quarantine of special groups of patients, including those with leprosy, started early in Islamic history.
+A hadith going back to the Islamic prophet Muhammad advised individuals present in a region with a plague outbreak to remain in place, and advised healthy individuals to avoid traveling there.
+The Persian Muslim polymath Avicenna argued for controlling "the spread of diseases" in his medical encyclopedia The Canon [Al-Qanun] of Medicine, published in 1025.
+He also recommended quarantine for patients with infectious diseases, especially tuberculosis.
 In the early 8th century the sixth Umayyad caliph Al-Walid I segregated lepers from the general population, with some later sources crediting the caliph with opening a hospital.
 The separation of lepers from the general population was also practiced in the Moroccan city of Fez, where lepers were relocated to a cave system outside of the city.
 Dedicated leprosariums were built in the time of the Ottoman sultan Murad II in the 15th century, with some of the facilities operating for centuries.
+Since the sixteenth century, the Ottoman Empire has isolated travellers coming from epidemic areas during the Bubonic plague.
+A quarantine involved isolating healthy travellers for a period of time so that it could be ascertained if they were sick or not.